 What is vitamin D?

-- It is the only vitamin that the body can produce on its own.
-Your body needs to get all other vitamins from the foods you eat or by taking supplements.
+- It is the only vitamin that the body can produce on its own – though that requires the skin to be exposed to sunlight.
+The body needs to get all other vitamins from the foods you eat or by taking supplements.

-- Once your body gets vitamin D, it turns it into a hormone (called either activated vitamin D or calcitriol).
+- Once your the body absorbs vitamin D, it turns it into a hormone (called either activated vitamin D or calcitriol).
 It is the ONLY vitamin that does this.

-Here are some of the systems and processes that vitamin D effects:
+Here are some of the systems and processes that vitamin D (and calcium) affect:

-- It is essential for strong bones because it helps the body absorb the calcium from the food you eat (digestive system).
-Without vitamin D, all of the calcium that you ingest would just pass through you digestive tract unabsorbed.
+- It is essential for strong bones because it helps the body takes the calcium from food and gets it into the blood.
+Without vitamin D, all of the calcium that is ingested would just pass through the digestive tract unabsorbed and leave the body.

-- It also encourages your bone cells to strengthen your bones by adding more calcium to them.
+- It also encourages bone cells to create stronger bones by ensuring they have enough calcium.

 - Muscle function